Deep dive of Route Sharding in OpenShift 4

 What happened?

-By default, the default router have not routeSelector (remember the spec:{} from above?), and for this reason is exposed not only to our internal router, also is exposed to the default.
+By default, the default router has no routeSelector (remember the spec:{} from above?), and for this reason it is exposed not only to our internal router, but also to the default.

 # curl -I django-psql-example-test-sharding.internalapps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com